Alisonlll/Data-Science-with-Python/README.md

 # Data-Science-with-Python
-### The final assignment and the notes of Data Science Specialization.
+### The final assignment and notes of Data Science Specialization.